💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Keep in mind that the SBA 504 application process tends to be more complicated and lengthy because of the multiple parties involved in the deal.

-Most lenders take a number of factors into consideration when determining if a business owner is eligible.
+Most lenders take several factors into consideration when determining if a business owner is eligible.
 By understanding business loan requirements, you can boost your odds of securing a loan.

 Although both the 7(a) and 504 SBA loan programs benefit small businesses, each differs in their unique purpose.
 An SBA 7(a) loan has a few more uses and is designed to help businesses establish working capital, refinance debts, purchase equipment, and expand a business.
 Similar to the 504, the 7(a) loan requires a 10% down payment.
 The remaining 90% is covered by the bank loan.
 The maximum loan amount for SBA 7(a) loans is $5 million, whereas the 504 maximum loan amount is a whopping $20 million.